The Python Logo

 Guidelines for Use

 The Python logo is a trademark of the Python Software Foundation, which is responsible for defending against any damaging or confusing uses of the trademark.

 See the PSF Trademark Usage Policy.

 In general, we want the logo to be used as widely as possible to indicate use of Python or suitability for Python.
 However, please ask first when using a derived version of the logo or when in doubt.

 T-shirts and other Merchandise

-Python T-Shirts and other merchandise featuring the Python logo can be purchased at Cafepress (sales benefit the Python Software Foundation).
-Making your own shirts is OK too, but please seek permission from the PSF if you are planning to sell merchandise that shows the Python logo.
+Making your own shirts and other items featuring the Python logo is OK, but please seek permission from the PSF if you are planning to sell merchandise that shows the Python logo.